groundhoggwp/groundhogg/README.txt

 No, you can use Groundhogg for free forever.
 Groundhogg is a Open Source project designed to democratize email marketing and provide simple easy to use tools to new and none tech savvy business owners.

-= Will it connect to Woocommerce or other plugins? = Yes, you can find our Official [Woocomerce](https://groundhogg.io/downloads/woocommerce \"Woocommerce\") extension on our site among other extensions for other popular plugins.
+= Will it connect to Woocommerce or other plugins? = Yes, you can find our Official [Woocomerce](https://groundhogg.io/downloads/woocommerce) extension on our site among other extensions for other popular plugins.

 = Is it secure? =
 We follow all best WordPress security practices.
-Plus it\'s open source, so we have a large community looking out for potential weaknesses when it comes to your data.
+Plus it's open source, so we have a large community looking out for potential weaknesses when it comes to your data.

 = Is it GDPR, CANSPAM, or CASL compliant? =
 Yes, we have tools available to meet the criteria of all the worlds ANTI-SPAM & privacy legislation.